The Plymouth Historical

 rchivist does your research, we request a minimum donation of $25 to the Plymouth Historical Museum for this service.
 There is no charge for researching in person, but you will be charged admission to enter the Museum.

-- Images burned to CD: $5 each image for private use.
-Images for commercial use are $50 each.
-Images are also available in 600 dpi for $75 per image.
+- Images burned to CD: $25 each image for private use.
+Images are also available in 600 dpi for $75 per image for commercial use.

 - Photocopies: 25 cents each.